ava-labs/avalanche-docs/docs/quickstart/cross-chain-transfers.md

 #### **Modify Your Avalanche Network Configuration**

-Depending on how you started your node, you might use custom settings for your Avalanche Network
+Depending on how you started your node, you might use custom settings for your Avalanche Network.

-_Note: See [Advanced Configurations](https://docs.avax.network/nodes/build/set-up-node-with-installer#advanced-node-configuration) to learn more about custom Node configurations_
+_Note: See [Advanced Configurations](https://docs.avax.network/nodes/build/set-up-node-with-installer#advanced-node-configuration) to learn more about custom Node configurations._

 Below are the following objects in your Avalanche Network: